kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module6-advanced.md

 ## Use Cases

-The Topics listed above will be covered in several use cases to show the capability and flexibility of the templating engine within DNA Center.
+The Topics listed above will be covered in several use cases to show the capability and flexibility of the templating engine within Cisco Catalyst Center.
 While we will utilize Velocity language, the same can be accomplished in the Jinja2 language.

 1. [Renaming interfaces](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-G-Advanced-Automation/README.md#step-1---renaming-interfaces---use-case)
 2. [Building Stacks](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-G-Advanced-Automation/README.md#step-2---building-stacks---use-case)